TheSoftwareHouse/Kakunin/docs/form-handlers.md

             | descriptionTextarea | g:personalData:email |
 ```

-also you can use form handlers to check if correct value is set:
+also, you can use form handlers to check if the correct value is set:

 ```gherkin
 Then the "form" form is filled with: